ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
 You might wish to add `./try.sh` to the `try` rule in the Makefile you submit.
-If you have alternate code, then you can use the `try.alt` rule instead.
+If you have alternate code, then you can use the `try.alt` rule as well.
 </p>

 Doing masses of `#define`s to obscure the source has become 'old'.
 We